gromwell/game_of_twos/README.md

 # game_of_twos

-Created by Michał Nawrot.
-Press the play button to start.
-Use drag moves to play.
+Developed by Michał Nawrot.
+Click the 'Play' button to begin.
+Use dragging motions to interact with the game.

 https://game-of-twos.web.app